janardhanv/scala-bootstrapper/lib/template/TUTORIAL.md

 ### Log some information about your service.

-You can use the java.util.logging package to implement logging for your service.
-You can initialize logging:
+You can use the com.twitter.logging package to implement logging for your service.
+You can use this package by adding this to the top of your Scala file.

+	import com.twitter.logging.Logger

+Now, you can initialize the logger using:

-	private[this] val log = java.util.logging.Logger.getLogger("birdname")
+	private[this] val log = Logger.get("class_name")

 and then log information based on a series of "Levels."
-As specified by java.util.logging.Level, there are 7 such levels: SEVERE (highest value) WARNING, INFO, CONFIG, FINE, FINER, and FINEST (lowest value).
+As specified by the API (linked below), they include "critical", "debug", "fatal", "info," and "warning."

 For example, if you want to log an info message, you can use:

 	log.info("Starting birdname service now.")

+Documentation for the logging package is online at go/logging.

 ### Add an admin / dashboard page.